Welcome to Starling!

 Starling Creative Arts celebrates both individuality and diversity while reveling in the artistic beauty of community.

 Grace Rapetti is the founder and director of Starling Creative Arts.
-SHE actively practices music therapy, teaches music lessons, and pEFRORMS MUSIC WEEKLY AROUND MASSACHUSETTS AND NEW HAMPSHIRE.
+SHE actively practices music therapy, teaches music lessons, and performs around massachusetts and new hampshire.